No. 8 Texas tops No. 3 KU 84-59 to tie record margin at Phog

-LAWRENCE, Kan.
-(AP) — Courtney Ramey scored 18 points to lead five Texas players in double-figures scoring, and No. 8 Longhorns routed third-ranked Kansas 84-59 on Saturday to match the most lopsided win by an opponent in the history of Allen Fieldhouse.
+After winning once in their previous 17 tries in the Phog, the nation’s eighth-ranked team turned a narrow halftime lead into a record-tying rout.
+Courtney Ramey scored 18 points to lead five players in double-figures scoring, and Texas beat the No. 3 Jayhawks 84-59 to match the most lopsided win by an opponent in the 65-year history of the building.

+“I’m just happy for our guys.
+They put so much energy and time and effort into everything,” said coach Shaka Smart, whose Longhorns never trailed.
+“These last several months and having guys canceled and guys having things up in the air, having a couple guys unavailable, but the guys just hung in there and controlled what they could control.”
-Andrew Jones added 14 points, Matt Coleman III had 13 and Jericho Sims had 11 points and 12 rebounds for the Longhorns (8-1, 2-0 Big 12), who turned an eight-point halftime lead into a blowout in startling fashion.

-The margin of victory was the most by an opponent in the Phog since Missouri’s 91-66 victory on Feb.
+Andrew Jones added 14 points, Matt Coleman III had 13 and Jericho Sims had 11 points and 12 rebounds for the Longhorns (8-1, 2-0 Big 12), whose victory margin at Allen Fieldhouse was the most since Missouri’s 91-66 win on Feb.
 1, 1989.

+“The message is pretty obvious: This doesn’t happen in the Fieldhouse,” said Jalen Wilson, who led the Jayhawks with 20 points.
+“This is very embarrassing.
+We’re a good team and today we didn’t show what we’re capable of.”

-Jalen Wilson scored 20 points and Ochai Agbaji had 11 for the Jayhawks (8-2, 1-1), who shot 31% from the field and went just 3 of 23 from beyond the arc in losing their first game since their opener against top-ranked Gonzaga.
+Ochai Agbaji also had 11 points for the Jayhawks (8-2, 1-1), who shot just 31% from the field and went 3 of 23 from beyond the arc while losing their first game since their opener against top-ranked Gonzaga.

+“There were blank stares in the huddle,” Kansas coach Bill Self said.
+“We have to be a lot better mentally.
+A lot tougher.”

 Coincidentally, it was the first top-10 matchup for Texas in a Big 12 regular-season game since beating then-No. 2 Kansas on Jan.
 22, 2011.
 The win also snapped a three-game skid against the Jayhawks, who had won 16 of 17 against the Longhorns and had been 16-1 against them in games played inside 65-year-old Allen Fieldhouse.

 Kansas hadn’t taken the floor since Dec.
 22, when it routed seventh-ranked West Virginia.
-The 12-day layoff was the longest in the regular season under Bill Self, who took over the program before the 2003-04 season.
+The 12-day layoff was the longest in the regular season Self, who took over the program before the 2003-04 season.

 The Longhorns had been off even longer.
 Thanks to an uptick in COVID-19 positives at Texas A&M Corpus-Christi, their game Tuesday night was canceled.
 That left Texas without a game since beating Oklahoma State on Dec.
 20.